alnvdl/alnvdl.github.io/_posts/2023-01-07-designing-furniture-using-the-css-grid.md

 And that's it.
 I spent around 5 evenings working on this.
 I think I would actually have spent more time dragging rectangles with my wife in Illustrator, given how slow we were (and how much we were arguing over every decision).
 At least with this tool, it became extremely cheap to prototype weird cabinet designs together, only to realize they were actually not that bad.

-You can play with this tool yourself: [https://alnvdl.github.io/squareplanner/](https://alnvdl.github.io/squareplanner/)
+**You can play with this tool yourself: [https://alnvdl.github.io/squareplanner/](https://alnvdl.github.io/squareplanner/)**

 There is no server-side code, just static HTML, JavaScript and CSS, and it is hosted as a static page.

-It's not written using any frameworks, if you push it too hard it will draw weird things, it's not formally tested, and it does not follow a particularly academic/professional approach to the transpilation process.
-I guess making it more "professional" would have been perfectly fine, but in this case I just wanted to get my furniture designed fast, and keeping the code simple and small helped in that.
+It's not written using any frameworks, if you push it too hard it will draw weird things, it's not unit- or integration-tested, and it does not follow a particularly academic or professional approach to the transpilation process.
+I guess making it more "serious" would have been possible, but in this case I just wanted to get my furniture designed fast, and keeping the code simple and small helped in that.
 At the time I designed this, I had dozens of other problems to solve in the construction.
 Looking at the end result, it's amazing to to see all the complexity supported by modern browsers, which enable an application like this to be written in just ~550 non-minified LOC (or ~18KB).

 In the end, the person designing the furniture in the 3D CAD had very few questions and was able to do their work.
 This design was also used by the company making the countertops, and we also used it throughout the construction process to help define where to place power outlets and pipes behind the cabinets (yes, we took the whole "design the house of your dreams" thing a bit too seriously).